maxmckenzie/bristol-fashion/README.md

 - normalize.css
 - Typography utility for type scale calculation and browser defaults
-- Color CSS variables broken down into Brand, Pallet, neutral, and UI
+- Color CSS variables are broken down into Brand, Pallet, neutral, and UI
 - Inset and drop shadow defaults

 ### ToDo